aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 click OK to save the configuration and close the dialog

-To run or debug tests use the `run > run` or `run > debug` menu items from the phpstorm application menu.
+To run or debug tests use the `run > run` or `run > debug` menu items from the PhpStorm application menu.
 This will run all the tests.

 To run individual or sets of tests, the test results node can be expanded to show more granular tests that can be executed by right clicking on the node.